-Table 10 - Work Package Structure
+Figure 6 - Work Package Structure

-2.5.
-Horizontal Principles
+2.5 Horizontal Principles

 Horizontal principles must be incorporated in every project and at all stages; from project design and implementation, to outputs and project evaluation.
-This means that taking into account the challenges in the Programme area, project activities should strive for sustainable development, with equal opportunities for men and women, non-discrimination and accessibility and inclusion of underrepresented groups, including indigenous peoples and other culturally and linguistically distinct groups originating from the NPA area.
+This means that taking into account the challenges in the Programme area, project activities should strive for sustainable development, with gender equality, non-discrimination and accessibility and inclusion of underrepresented groups, including indigenous peoples and other culturally and linguistically distinct groups originating from the NPA area.
 Activities should be carried out with respect for fundamental rights.

-More specifically, every project approved by the Interreg Northern Periphery and Arctic Programme is required to contribute to the improvement of the following 4 initial horizontal principles4:
+More specifically, every project approved by the Interreg Northern Periphery and Arctic Programme is required to contribute to the improvement of the following 4 initial horizontal principles: